PA-RISC information - since 1999

 © NeXT 1994

-NeXTSTEP is a Unix operating system based on Mach microkernel with an advanced GUI, developed in the 1980s and 90s by NeXT.
-NeXTSTEP supported PA-RISC computers in release 3.3 from 1994 in an effort to open up the operating system to other hardware platforms like HP PA-RISC, SPARC and Intel x86.
+NeXTSTEP is a Unix operating system developed in the 1980s and 90s by NeXT, based on a Mach microkernel with an advanced graphical user interface.
+NeXTSTEP supports several 32-bit HP 9000 PA-RISC workstations in release 3.3 from 1994, for which HP and NeXT had high hopes.
+This was an effort to open up the NeXT operating system to other hardware platforms after NeXT stopped designing its own custom NeXT computers.

 NeXTSTEP on PA-RISC